chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

-# CELLxGENE Cell Census Schema
+# CZ CELLxGENE Discover Census Schema

-**Version**: 0.1.1.
+**Version**: 1.0.0.

-**Last edited**: Feb, 2023.
+**Last edited**: Apr, 2023.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED" "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14), [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt), and [RFC8174](https://www.rfc-editor.org/rfc/rfc8174.txt) when, and only when, they appear in all capitals, as shown here.

-## Cell Census overview
+## Census overview

-The Cell Census is a versioned container for most of the single-cell data hosted at [CELLxGENE Discover](https://cellxgene.cziscience.com/).
-The Cell Census utilizes [SOMA](https://github.com/single-cell-data/TileDB-SOMA) powered by [TileDB](https://tiledb.com/products/tiledb-embedded) for storing, accessing, and efficiently filtering data.
+The CZ CELLxGENE Discover Census, hereafter referred as Census, is a versioned data object and API for most of the single-cell data hosted at [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/).
+To learn more about the Census visit the `chanzuckerberg/cellxgene-census` [github repository](https://github.com/chanzuckerberg/cellxgene-census)

-The main goals of the Cell Census are:

-1. To allow dataset-independent querying of single-cell data for reproducible analysis by computational biologists via Python and R [APIs](https://github.com/chanzuckerberg/cell-census) that enable on-demand generation of AnnData and Seurat objects respectively.
-1. To enable features of CELLxGENE Discover to access versioned snapshots of its data on cross-dataset features like [Gene Expression](https://cellxgene.cziscience.com/gene-expression).

 To better understand this document the reader should be familiar with the [CELLxGENE dataset schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md) and [SOMA](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md).